List of Monkey Dust characters: Divorced dad (with Timmy)

 Timmy usually lives with his mother and Roger, his mother's new boyfriend.
 Each week Timmy comes to visit his father but always just talks about what Roger has done for him.
-The dad doesn't feel that he can impress him and ends up committing suicide each episode.
+The dad does not feel that he can impress him and ends up committing suicide each episode.
 As he goes off to kill himself, Timmy, who in reality is deeply fond of his Dad, reveals the truth too late.
 Roger remains an unseen character until episode 4, when Timmy shows his father a photo of him – revealing that he looks like an older version of Timmy himself, complete with ginger hair.
 Realising the truth, Timmy's father decides not to kill himself but to be a good father to Timmy anyway.
 In the last episode featuring these characters (during series two), the divorced dad is enthusiastic about a forthcoming visit from Timmy because they have not seen each other since Timmy and his mother moved to Newcastle-upon-Tyne several years previously, but on discovering that a now teenage Timmy has begun to dress, talk and act like a Geordie in order to fit in with the local kids, the father commits suicide for the final time out of sheer desperation.
 This turns out to be Timmy just showing off, and in fact he longs for things to be how they used to be with his father — alas, too late, as always.

 The Cab Driver

 An immigrant taxi driver attempts to make conversation with his passenger, each time stating that in his country, he held a certain title.
 "In my Country, I am the inventor of the Hoover!"
-After saying this, the annoyed woman in the passenger seat states that she wanted to go to a normal location, and not the outrageous location he's driven to.
-(Narnia, Io, the third moon of Jupiter, The Triassic Era).
+After saying this, the annoyed woman in the passenger seat states that she wanted to go to a normal location, and not the outrageous location he is driven to.
+(Narnia, Io (moon), The Triassic Era).
 In one sketch, when the taxi driver says that in his country he is the most senior heart surgeon, it is instead revealed his passenger is David Baddiel (from his own sketch in the show); who indignantly replies "No, I am!"

 Chat room pervert

 A paedophile attempts to lure children via a chat room, but fails each time, unable to successfully portray himself as a 13-year-old boy named "Benji".
-Failures include correcting a child's grammar, inadvertently mentioning that he was in London while it was being bombed in World War II, and trying to get a photo of the girl to whom he's been chatting, but only getting a photo of her friend "Lucy", a rabbit.
+Failures include correcting a child's grammar, inadvertently mentioning that he was in London while it was being bombed in World War II and trying to get a photo of the girl to whom he has been chatting, but only getting a photo of her friend "Lucy", a rabbit.
 When he eventually manages to arrange a meeting with one of his online friends known as "Charlotte", the "child" turns out to be another elderly chat room paedophile.
+The two unisonically curse ("Shit!") and walk off in their respective directions.